commercetools/commercetools-sdk-php-v2/Migration.md

 <a id="query-getbyid"></a>
 ### Query - GetById
-In case of *Query by Id* action, the 2.x is not so different from the previous cases, except that it uses the <strong>get</strong> method before the other ways to filter the query request.
+In case of *Query by Id* action, the 2.x is not so different from the previous cases, except that, it uses the <strong>get</strong> method in the request before the other ways to filter the query request.

 1.x
 ```php